VetleViking/OS/README.md

 wsl --install
 ```
 After this you will need to restart, then open the wsl terminal.
 Now we will download all of the other tools.
-The other tools can be easily downloaded by using the file from [this github page](https://github.com/mell-o-tron/MellOs/blob/main/A_Setup/setup-gcc-debian.sh) in WSL by navigating to the file, and then running
+The other tools can be easily downloaded by downloading the linked file from [this github page](https://github.com/mell-o-tron/MellOs/blob/main/A_Setup/setup-gcc-debian.sh), then navigating to the file in WSL and running
 ```bash
 ./setup-gcc-debian.sh
 ```